DETAILED ACTION

 (b) CONCLUSION.—The specification shall conclude with one or more claims particularly pointing out and distinctly claiming the subject matter which the inventor or a joint inventor regards as the invention.

-Claim 3 is rejected under 35 U.S.C.
-112(b), as being indefinite for failing to particularly point out and distinctly claim the subject matter which the inventor or a joint inventor regards as the invention.
-The claim refers to “the inlet hood” which is not support in claims 1 or 3.
+Claim 14 is rejected under 35 U.S.C.
+112(b) as being indefinite for failing to particularly point out and distinctly claim the subject matter which the inventor or a joint inventor (or for applications subject to pre-AIA 35 U.S.C.
+112, the applicant), regards as the invention.
+Claim 14 recites the limitation "the showerhead" in claim 1.
+There is insufficient antecedent basis for this limitation in the claim.

 Claim Rejections - 35 USC § 103